 The qualitative mapping exercise helped us reach out to potential interviewees, as we were able to identify the forums where pornographic images and films are uploaded and sold, with women at times advertising an email address.
 Talita also posted a request for interviewees through their social media channels.
-Potential interviewees were contacted via e-mail or social media and asked to participate in the 1-1,5-hour interview.
-Note that women were only contacted if their social media accounts were public and clearly used to advertise pornographic content on one of the distributor websites.
-Private accounts were not contacted.
-For the purposes of this preliminary report, 9 women with experiences in pornography were interviewed.
-The interviews were conducted in Swedish.
+Potential interviewees were contacted via e-mail or social media5 and asked to participate in the 1-2-hour interview.
+For the purposes of this preliminary report, 9 women with experiences in pornography were interviewed.6 The interviews were conducted in Swedish.

 Each interviewee was compensated 300 SEK per hour as compensation for their time.
 Prior to the interview, they were informed about the study's aims, its voluntary nature, the anonymization of data, and their right to withdraw from the study at any point in time.
 Anonymization in this project was particularly important, as participants shared very sensitive and personal information, not only about themselves, but also about third parties.
 They were also informed that their participation in the study would not affect their opportunity to access Talita's support, if applicable.
 A semi-structured interview guide was used to ensure that certain answers were gathered, although with the flexibility of asking follow-up questions.
-The development of interview questions was inspired by previous research on pornography and prostitution6 as well as valuable input from Hanna Olsson, primary investigator for the prostitution inquiry 1977-1980 in Sweden.7
+The development of interview questions was inspired by previous research on pornography and prostitution7 as well as valuable input from Hanna Olsson, primary investigator for the prostitution inquiry 1977-1980 in Sweden.8

 The interviews began with questions about the interviewee's current life situation: age, education, work, financial situation, children, interests and relationships.
-Next, we asked questions about her experiences of pornography: age at entry into the pornography industry, reason for entering, the recruitment process and vulnerability to manipulation or violence.
+Next, we asked questions about her experiences of pornography: age at entry into the industry, reason for entering, the recruitment process and vulnerability to manipulation or violence.
 Interviewees were then asked questions about their experiences in other parts of the sex industry (including prostitution and stripping), followed by questions about their mental health and experience of earlier sexualized violence.
 We also posed questions about their perception of pornography: how it affects their sense of self, their view of men, their relationships and their general well-being.
 Finally, we asked what support measures and services they think are needed for women to be able to leave the pornography industry.